dimdenGD/OldTwitter/README.md

 - Track your unfollowers for free
 - Removes all ads
 - Easy download of videos and GIFs
-- Translate tweets without having to open them
+- Translate tweets without having to open them, also ability to set specific users/languages to autotranslate
 - Shows why tweets were added to algorthimical timeline
 - Set users to autotranslate their tweets
 - Dark mode support